 22. Take walks without listening to podcasts or music

 What if we gave our brains and ears a break and used a walk as time to have A Big Think or work through a problem?
 Or just look at the sky and the plants and the river?
 It’s hard to do those things when you’re caught up in what’s happening with MLMs on The Dream.
 (Have you listened to it yet?
 I am hooked.)

 Yes.
 Toss out the stretched, the stained, the “I’d be embarrassed if someone unexpectedly saw me in these.”

 24. Spend 15 minutes every day learning about something that interests you

 There are podcasts about everything and Youtube channels about everything!
 Whatever it is that interests you – food photography, going vegan, living in a van – there are experts who want to tell you about it.
 Fifteen minutes a day adds up!
 Pretty soon you’ll be an expert, too.

 It’s free, it’s fun, and learning a second language is sooooo good for your brain!
 I’d love to become properly fluent in Spanish (rather than ‘good enough to get around while not conjugating verbs correctly and gesturing a lot’) and start visiting more Spanish-speaking countries.

 But I want to hear from you!
 Did you make resolutions this year?
 If you did – how are they going?
-What’s one teeny, tiny resolution you could make for 2020 that you’d actually stick to?
+What’s one teeny, tiny resolution you could make that you’d actually stick to?